shufo/prettier-plugin-blade/README.md

 and turn on checkbox `On 'Reformat Code' action`

-Restart your IDE if you get error: 'Prettier: File \*.php has unsupported type'
+Restart your IDE if you get the error: 'Prettier: File \*.php has unsupported type'

 ## Limitation

-This plugin is based on [blade-formatter](https://github.com/shufo/blade-formatter) that does not generate ASTs with lexer, so it might be break indentation on complex blade.
+This plugin is based on [blade-formatter](https://github.com/shufo/blade-formatter) which does not generate ASTs with lexer, so it might break indentation on complex blade.

 Like: